← Back to Blog

 • Setup Cost: Hours to days for initial setup

-• Maintenance: Low - AWS managed service
+• Maintenance: Low, AWS managed service

-• Best For: AWS-native applications
+• Best For: AWS-native applications needing rotation or cross-region replication

 Use Case Recommendations